WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   $ct2 = cont [t3*] -> [t2*]
 ```

-The instruction `cont.bind` binds the arguments of type `tp1*` to a
+The `cont.bind` instruction binds the arguments of type `t1*` to a
-continuation of type `$ct1`, yielding a modified continuation of type
+suspended continuation of type `$ct1`, yielding a modified suspended
-`$ct2` which expects fewer arguments.
-This instruction also consumes
+continuation of type `$ct2`.
+The `cont.bind` instruction also consumes
 its continuation argument, and yields a new continuation that can be
-supplied to either `resume`,`resume_throw`, or `cont.bind`.
+supplied to `resume`,`resume_throw`, `switch` or `cont.bind`.

+SL: I think the following observation probably belongs in design
+considerations rather than here

+Partial application turns out to be important in practice due to the
+block and type structure of Wasm as in order to return a continuation
+from a block, all branches within the block must agree on the type of
+continuation.
+By using `cont.bind`, one can programmatically ensure
+that the branches within a block each return a continuation with
+compatible type (the [Examples](#examples) section provides several
+example usages of `cont.bind`).

 ### Continuation lifetime

 #### Producing continuations

-There are four different ways in which continuations are produced
+There are four different ways in which continuations may be produced
 (`cont.new,suspend,cont.bind,switch`).
-A fresh continuation object is
+A fresh continuation object
-allocated with `cont.new` and the current continuation is reused with
+is allocated with `cont.new` and the current continuation is reused
-`suspend`, `cont.bind`, and `switch`.
+with `suspend`, `cont.bind`, and `switch`.

-The `cont.bind` instruction is directly analogous to the mildly
+The `cont.bind` instruction is similar to the `func.bind` instruction
-controversial `func.bind` instruction from the function references
+that was initially part of the function references proposal.
+However,
-proposal.
-However, whereas the latter necessitates the allocation of a
+whereas the latter necessitates the allocation of a new closure, as
-new closure, as continuations are single-shot no allocation is
+continuations are single-shot no allocation is necessary: all
-necessary: all allocation happens when the original continuation is
+allocation happens when the original continuation is created by
-created by preallocating one slot for each continuation argument.
+preallocating one slot for each continuation argument.

 #### Consuming continuations

-There are four different ways in which continuations are consumed
+There are four different ways in which suspended continuations are
-(`resume,resume_throw,switch,cont.bind`).
-A continuation may be
+consumed (`resume,resume_throw,switch,cont.bind`).
+A suspended
-resumed with a particular handler with `resume`; aborted with
+continuation may be resumed with a particular handler with `resume`;
-`resume_throw`; symmetrically switched to via `switch`; or partially
+aborted with `resume_throw`; directly switched to via `switch`; or
-applied with `cont.bind`.
+partially applied with `cont.bind`.

 In order to ensure that continuations are one-shot, `resume`,
 `resume_throw`, `switch`, and `cont.bind` destructively modify the
-continuation object such that any subsequent use of the same
+suspended continuation such that any subsequent use of the same
-continuation object will result in a trap.
+suspended continuation will result in a trap.

 ## Design considerations